 1) IM human tetanus immunoglobulin (HTIG) 3000 to 6000 U in a single dose (no test dose is administered; dosage according to the manufacturer’s label); it has been suggested (in one small observational study) that a dose of 500 U may be as effective.
 When HTIG is not available, another potential option is intravenous immunoglobulin (IVIG) at a dose of 200 to 400 mg/kg.

 2) IV metronidazole 500 mg every 6 hours or 1000 mg every 12 hours for 7 to 10 days eradicates tetanus bacilli from the wound.
-In patients with metronidazole intolerance, use doxycycline 100 mg every 12 hours or alternatively a macrolide or clindamycin for 7 to 10 days; penicillin is a second-line option.
+Penicillin is a second-line option.

 3) Surgical wound debridement and cleaning.